gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 project take around a day to propagate.

 ---
-### I use BOINC with one username but on a few machines - is it enough to have one wallet with the proper boinc\_project\_email address, or do I have to have a separate wallet on each machine?
+### Can I crunch BOINC on multiple machines?
+Do I need to install the wallet on each of them?

-You only need one wallet for each BOINC account/CPID (Cross Project Identifier).
-Optionally, you can use an account manager to help maintain projects in under CPID and avoid CPID splits.
-Your reward is based on the credit on your CPID.
-You can point as many machines and resources to a single account as you want and only need a single wallet to receive your reward.
-You do have to set "email=" in the config file to your BOINC email and must be running the wallet on a machine that has BOINC installed and is associated with all BOINC projects you would like to get credit for (they can be set to not retrieve new work) and each project must show at least some RAC on that machine (press "Update" in the BOINC software when a project which shows 0 contribution is selected).
+Yes.
+The typical setup is to have one machine with the wallet in solo crunching mode and BOINC.
+BOINC should be attached to <b>all</b> projects you are crunching, though you can set any projects you don't want to crunch on that machine to "no new tasks".
+You can install BOINC on as many other devices as you want, so long as you use the same e-mail address for BOINC, you will receive credit for that work.
+There is no need to install the wallet on the other machines, and doing so may cause you problems.

+Multiple wallets: If you want Gridcoin installed on multiple devices, such as for identity seperation purposes, make sure that each wallet is a <i>seperate</i> wallet (do not copy a wallet.dat from one machine and try to run it on another), and that you only have <b>one</b> wallet in solo crunching mode for each e-mail address/CPID you use for BOINC.
+Any other wallets should be set to "investor" mode.
+Being in "solo crunching" mode means the wallet will make beacons and attempt to "claim" a BOINC e-mail address/CPID.
+If you have multiple wallets competing for this claim, it will get messy quickly.

 ---
 ### Instead of discussing every single BOINC project to be added, is there any shared guidelines to be used for accepting or rejecting them?